CloudFix: Automated Policy Repair for Cloud Access Control Policies Using Large Language Models: Conclusion and Future Work

 ~ In this work, we introduced CloudFix, the first automated framework to integrate LLMs with Formal Methods for access control policy repair.
-Manually repairing policies is error-prone and time-consuming.
-We address this problem by developing a framework to automatically create policy repairs with LLMs and by enhancing their reasoning capabilities with targeted repairs, enabled by Fault Localization.
-Our evaluation on a curated dataset of 282 real-world AWS policies showed that LLMs enhanced with Fault Localization can be used to repair cloud access control policies with significantly improved accuracy than the baseline approach.
+Manually repairing policies is time-consuming and prone to errors.
+We address this problem by developing a framework to automatically create policy repairs with LLMs and by enhancing their reasoning capabilities with targeted repairs, enabled by Fault Localization guidance.
+Our evaluation of a curated dataset of 282 real-world AWS policies showed that LLMs guided by Fault Localization can be used to repair cloud access control policies with significantly improved accuracy compared to the baseline approach.
+Future work could explore larger open-source models with greater context capacity, and apply supervised fine-tuning or reinforcement learning with verifiable rewards—the low computational cost of the SMT verifier makes it a practical reward signal.